aertslab/arboreto/docs/user/installation.rst

     or Miniconda_ distribution and install arboretum's dependencies using the conda_ package manager.

-    - numpy
+    - NumPy
-    - scipy
+    - SciPy
     - scikit-learn
     - pandas
     - dask
     - distributed

-    This avoids complexities in ensuring that libraries like numpy_ and scipy_ link against an optimized implementation of linear algebra routines.
+    This avoids complexities in ensuring that libraries like NumPy_ and SciPy_ link against an optimized implementation of linear algebra routines.

 Install using pip